ressy/paper-helper-ramesh-2017/README.md

 sequences (Partial == FALSE) the numbers match what's in the paper, but still not what's in SONAR's copy.
 It doesn't look like a straightforward pattern to me, like sequences missing from the multi-gene accessions for example.

+Aha, Chaim says SONAR has an early copy of the Ramesh set, from before publication and GenBank submission.
+That explains it.